Muskankhosla/MuskanKhosla/README.md

 ### Hi there , I am Muskan !!👋
-I am a FULLSTACK dev Looking to solve a real world Problem.I have a passion for learning and sharing my knowledge with others as publically as possible.If you found value in something ,please feel free to give a Shoutout I am a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I am a FULLSTACK Developer looking to solve real world Problems .I have  passion for learning and sharing my knowledge with others as publically as possible .
+If you found value in something , please feel free to give a Shoutout .
+I am a passionate , self-taught full stack web developer and a freelance software engineer from India .
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces .
+I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://cdn.ucberkeleybootcamp.com/wp-content/uploads/sites/106/2020/07/CDG_blog_post_image_08.jpg" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:khosla.muskan01@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:khosla.muskan01@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, i am happy to help..
 - 🔭 I’m currently working on Website Development!!
 - 🌱 I’m currently learning Data Structures and Algorithms in C++
 - 👯 I’m looking to collaborate on Web Develompent project